genicam/harvesters/README.rst

 We have created an environment ``genicam`` with Python ``3.6``.
 If you prefer to install another version, just change the version number above.

 After that, we activate the environment to work with Harvester.
-To activate the environment, please type the following command:
+To activate the environment, type the following command:

 .. code-block:: shell